Dementia - Inclusive communities

 Reflection: Introduction

 Think about someone in your life who has the experience of living with dementia.
 As an alternative, think about a book you have read or a film you have watched that features a person living with dementia.
 How was the community supportive of the person living with dementia?
 What could have been better?
 Click here to complete the first of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Dementia - What It Is